 The excess skin and fat is removed from the eyelids.
 The incisions are hidden in the natural folds of the eyelids.
 Sometimes Dr. Marefat can extract fat through an incision that is made on the inner surface of the eyelid.
 In either case, the removal of the excess skin and fat eliminates the bags and wrinkles, giving a more rested and youthful shape to the eye.
 Laser resurfacing is sometimes used as an adjunct to help eliminate fine wrinkles.
 Eyelid surgery in Virginia is often combined with other procedures, such as a brow lift or facelift.
 Combining these procedures does not increase the risk of the operation.

 After surgery you will have some swelling and bruising.
 This is usually not very severe and subsides within a few days.
 Your eyes will be sensitive to light, and most people find it useful to wear sunglasses for the first several days after surgery.
 Patients are generally advised to take one week off from work.
 This gives ample time to recover from the operation.
 You should be able to go back to your usual exercise routine after three weeks.

 The sutures are removed in less than one week.

 We like to see our patients frequently after surgery.
 You are seen by the doctor or nurse within 2-3 days of surgery.
-Then the normal routine is one week, one month, three months, six months, and 12 months after surgery.
+Then the normal routine is 1 week, 1 month, 3 months, 6 months, and 12 months after surgery.
 Of course, if there is a need, you are seen as many times as necessary.
 We encourage our patients to come in for routine follow-up visits every 3-5 years.